 Valentine’s Day doesn’t have to be predictable and cheesy.
 It can be a chance to show your heartmate that you know them well—well enough to get something that they would actually want on the big romantic holiday.
 Forget the flowers and chocolates—this year, go for the rugged, top-of-the-line survivalist tools that your outdoor man or lady lusts for.
 If you’re in love with a camper/survivalist/outdoorsman or –woman, this shopping list of COAST Products should be handy this Valentine’s Day. (more…)

-Every COAST knife, tool, and light is protected by our 5 year warranty.
+Every COAST knife, tool, and light purchased in North America is protected by our lifetime warranty.
 To be more specific, our warranty promises that our LED emergency Area lights, knives, lanterns, flashlights, and headlamps will be free of workmanship and material defects for the life of the product owner.
 We stand behind our labor and choice of materials.

 Whether you’re looking to buy a firearm or simply hoping to take care of the guns you already own, bore inspection is an important step in checking and maintaining a gun’s operability.
 A strong flashlight is key in inspecting and cleaning bores.